Americans who plan out their vacation are happier, healthier, more creative, and are better at avoiding burnout.

-January 26 is National Plan For Vacation Day so we are asking departments/units to schedule time in a January staff meeting where everyone on the team takes out a calendar together and plans their time off for the year.....making vacation "happen" is a team effort!
+January 25 is National Plan For Vacation Day so we are asking departments/units to schedule time in a January staff meeting where everyone on the team takes out a calendar together and plans their time off for the year.....making vacation "happen" is a team effort!

 The Importance of Actively Encouraging Vacation

 In a study conducted by the Society for Human Resource Management (SHRM) talent managers and human resource professionals overwhelmingly agree that fully utilizing vacation leave drives higher employee performance and productivity, boosts organizational morale, contributes to employee wellness and results in higher employee retention.